 So we put the house on the market, got out just before the big crash, moved to Europe and let the start-up fever wash over us.
 We have lived in Copenhagen, Denmark; Sofia, Bulgaria; and Mallorca, Spain.

 We’ve since moved back to the USA (10/2011).
 We’ve lived in Chapel Hill, NC, Boulder Colorado, Portland, and Seattle as I pursued Big Data science at various startups, time as Chief Data Scientist at Sita Labs, followed by time as the Strategic Travel Product Advisor for HP Travel and Transportation.
 Along the way I continued developing expertise in airline and airport product strategy and selling my time consulting with various players in the industry.
-Eventually, I met Henrik and Nico from Airhelp.com who I will forever be grateful to for inviting me to help out which ultimately led me to work on developing the tech, product and data science groups that power the company today as CIO.
+Eventually, I met Henrik and Nico from Airhelp.com who I will forever be grateful to for inviting me to help out which ultimately led me to work on developing the tech, product and data science groups that power the company today.

 For more details on my professional life see my CV page or message me on LinkedIn